1. Viktor Axelsen (Yonex)

 Racket: Astrox 88D Pro racket

 Vitidsarn's selection of the Astrox 88D Pro racket combined with BG80 strings, provides a blend of power and precision.
 His chances are favourable, but he'll need to overcome strong competition.
-Holds a 28-9 2023 win/loss ratio and is the current Thailand and India Open champion.
+Vitidsarn has a 28-9 win/loss ratio in 2023 and is the current Thailand and India Open champion.
 Runner-up in last year’s World Championships.

 Strings: BG80